 - Clean up ALL plant debris at the end of the year to prevent spores from overwintering in your garden.
 At the end of the season remove your infected plants and any dead leaf debris around them, put them in a plastic bag and take them right out of the garden to the dump.

-- Get rid of any stakes or string you may have used as well that could be holding onto the spores.
+- Ideally, get rid of any stakes or string you may have used as well that could be holding onto the spores.
+But I mean, you're never actually going to get rid of the spores.
+They're everywhere.
+So I'd personally just keep using the same stakes and string.

 Powdery Mildew Treatment